guettli/programming-guidelines/README.md

 No!
 I want a clear schema where all values in a column are of the same type.

-Of course my wish has a draw-back: If you want to upgrade a table in a production relational database, you might have a downtime, because the database needs some minutes to convert all rows to the new schema.
-But at least in my context this was never a big problem up to now.
+Of course, my wish has a draw-back: If you want to upgrade a table in a production relational database, you might have downtime, because the database needs some minutes to convert all rows to the new schema.
+But at least in my context, this was never a big problem up to now.

 Related: [StackOverflow "class java.lang.Double cannot be cast to class java.lang.Long"](https://stackoverflow.com/questions/65141475/mongodb-class-java-lang-double-cannot-be-cast-to-class-java-lang-long)